Fred Elizalde

-Federico "Fred" Díaz Elizalde (December 12, 1907 – January 16, 1979) was a Spanish Filipino classical and jazz pianist, composer, conductor, and bandleader, influential in the British dance band era.
+Federico "Fred" Díaz Elizalde (December 12, 1907 – January 16, 1979) was a Filipino classical and jazz pianist, composer, conductor, and bandleader, influential in the British dance band era.

-Biography
+Early life and education

-Elizalde was born in Manila, Philippines, to José Joaquín Elizalde and Carmen Díaz y Moreau.
+Elizalde was born in Manila, Philippines, to Spanish Filipino parents José Joaquín Elizalde and Carmen Díaz y Moreau.
+His paternal grandfather, Joaquín Marcelino Elizalde e Yrisarry, emigrated to the Philippines from Elizondo, Navarre.
 He was a brother of diplomat Joaquín ("Mike"), Manuel ("Manolo"), Juan Miguel, Ángel and Carmenchu Elizalde.

-At age seven he entered the Madrid Royal Conservatory, winning the first prize in piano at age 14.
+At age seven he moved to Spain and entered the Madrid Royal Conservatory, winning the first prize in piano at age 14.
 He then studied at St. Joseph's College, London and went to study law at Stanford University in the 1920s.
 His musical interests prevailed and he left the university.
 He took composition lessons under Ernst Bloch at Stanford, and gave up law temporarily for music, leaving the school in 1926.

+Career

+Quinquaginta Band

-He then embarked on a career as a jazz bandleader, leading the Stanford University Band at the Biltmore Hotel in Los Angeles, while he studied composition.
+Upon leaving university, Elizalde embarked on a career as a jazz bandleader, leading the Stanford University Band at the Biltmore Hotel in Los Angeles, while he studied composition.
 He recorded with the Cinderella Roof Orchestra in 1926, then returned to England, where he entered Cambridge University in the autumn as a law student.
 This lasted only a year; soon after reaching England, Elizalde formed a new band, the Quinquaginta Band, which became successful and influential on the development of British jazz music in the late 1920s.